zenve-ai/zenve-skills/README.md

 # Zenve Skills

-A curated collection of skills for software to use with zenve cli.
+A curated collection of skills to use with zenve cli.

 ## Installation